tiagoprn/catalog-sample-django-drf-app/README.md

 ## Requirements

-Since the solution was dockerized, the only requirements are `docker` and `docker-compose`.
+Since the solution is dockerized, the only requirements are `docker` and `docker-compose`.
 So any linux distro (including Ubuntu 18.04) is supported.

 ## Instructions